LF-Engineering/perceval-scripts/README.md

 # Jenkins

-To get data for Hyperledger jenkins do [TODO].
+To get data for Hyperledger Jenkins:

 To get Jenkins data run: `./jenkins.sh`.